cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 The Mission Portal is immediately accessible.
 Connect to the Policy Server through your web browser at http://`<IP address of your Policy Server>`.

-To be able to use the Mission Portal's Design Center front-end, continue with [integrating Mission Portal with git] [Integrating Mission Portal with git].

 Learn more about CFEngine by using the following resources:

 * Tutorial: [Tutorial for Running Examples][Examples and Tutorials#Tutorial for Running Examples]

-* Tutorial: [Configure and deploy a policy using sketches in the Design Center.][Configure and Deploy a Policy Using Sketches]

 * [CFEngine Guide][Guide]